 |Professional Exemptions||Not Required for Professional Purposes|

-The Commercial Law 1 module deals extensively with what is probably the most fundamental commercial transaction ? sale of goods.
-It deals with all aspects of that particular type of contract from the quality of the goods, their delivery, passing of property, to the remedies which are available to the injured party.
+The Commercial Law One module deals extensively with what is probably the most fundamental commercial transaction - sale of goods.
+It deals with all aspects of that particular type of contract from the quality of the goods, their delivery, passing of property, to the remedies available to an injured party.
 Some of these matters will be of obvious immediate relevance, concerning problems which students encounter in everyday life.
-The statutorily implied terms as to the quality of goods may be immediately helpful when consumer goods, such as a hi-fi system, are purchased and prove to be unsatisfactory; breach even giving the purchaser a right to reject the goods.
+The statutorily implied terms as to the quality of goods may be immediately helpful when consumer goods, such as a hi-fi system are purchased and prove to be unsatisfactory; breach even giving the purchaser a right to reject the goods.
 However, the course also deals with legal problems which are more commonly only encountered in the business world.
-In considering the law relating to the sale of goods we not only have to consider contractual rights but also property rights.
+In considering the law relating to sale of goods we not only have to consider contractual rights but also property rights.
 Particularly at times when insolvency rates are high, it will be vital to know which party is the owner of the goods at each stage of the transaction.
-Retaining title to the goods after delivery is an important way for the seller to protect himself against the buyer?s insolvency if he allows the buyer to take possession of the goods before they have been paid for.
-Questions always arise as adaptation of a well established body of law to technological developments, such the issue of whether the supply of software should fall within this legal regime and the consequences of whether it does or does not do so.
+Retaining title to the goods after delivery is an important way for the seller to protect himself against the buyer's insolvency if he allows the buyer to take possession of the goods before they have been paid for.
 The module aims to familiarise the student with the relevant principles of the substantive law.
-However, it also aims to further develop the student?s skills in handling statutory material and case law.
-In particular, the lectures emphasise the development of the law through the decisions of the courts.
-The seminars aim to develop the student?s critical approach to the subject and further enhance their skills in presenting a legal argument.
+However, it also aims to further develop the students skills in handling statutory material and case law.
+In particular the lectures emphasise the development of the law through the decisions of the courts.
+The seminars aim to develop the students critical approach to the subject and further enhance their skills in presenting a legal argument.

 (a) Introduction - History - Definitions